Overview of the European energy system

 Total energy consumption may not accurately represent the energy needs of a country (in terms of final energy demand).
 Fuel switching may, in some cases, have a significant effect in changing total energy consumption even though there is no change in (final) energy demand.
 This is because different fuels and different technologies convert primary energy into useful energy with different efficiency rates.

-The IPCC believes that the uncertainty in CO2 emissions estimates from fuel use in Europe is likely to be less than ± 5%.
-Total greenhouse gas emissions trends are likely to be more accurate than the absolute emissions estimates for individual years.
-The IPCC suggests that the uncertainty in total greenhouse emissions trends is ± 4-5%.
+The IPCC believes that the uncertainty in CO2 emission estimates from fuel use in Europe is likely to be less than ± 5 %.
+Total greenhouse gas emission trends are likely to be more accurate than the absolute emission estimates for individual years.
+The IPCC suggests that the uncertainty in total greenhouse emission trends is ± 4-5 %.
 Uncertainty estimates were calculated for the EU-15 for the first time in the EEA (2005).
-The results suggest that uncertainties at EU-15 level are between ± 4% and 8% for total EU-15 greenhouse gas emissions.
-For energy related greenhouse gas emissions, the results suggest uncertainties between ± 1% (stationary combustion) and ± 11% (fugitive emissions).
-For public electricity and heat production specifically, the uncertainty is estimated to be ± 3%.
+The results suggest that uncertainties at EU-15 level are between ± 4 % and 8 % for total EU-15 greenhouse gas emissions.
+For energy related greenhouse gas emissions, the results suggest uncertainties between ± 1 % (stationary combustion) and ± 11 % (fugitive emissions).
+For public electricity and heat production, the uncertainty is estimated to be ± 3 %.
 For the new Member States and some other EEA countries, uncertainties are assumed to be higher than for the EU-15 Member States because of data gaps.

 Indicator uncertainty (scenarios)